wj6801/WonJae-Lee-Portfolio/README.md

-# Hi, I'm WonJae Lee
+# Hi, I'm Wonjae Lee

 Master of Data Science student at UC Irvine with a background in Cognitive Science (ML & Neural Computation) from UC San Diego.
 I focus on deep learning, Bayesian inference, and healthcare ML — building models that work honestly on messy, real-world data.